Corruption in Cuba: Pre-Revolution

-The Republic of Cuba at the turn of the 20th Century was largely characterized by a deeply ingrained tradition of corruption, where political participation resulted in opportunities for elites to engage in wealth accumulation.
-Cuba's first presidential period under Don Tomas Estrada Palma from 1902 to 1906 was considered to uphold the best standards of administrative integrity in the history of the Republic of Cuba.
+In the decades following the United States' invasion of Cuba in 1898, and formal independence from the U.S. on 20 May 1902, Cuba experienced a period of significant instability, enduring a number of revolts, coups and a period of U.S. military occupation.
+The Republic of Cuba largely became characterized by a deeply ingrained tradition of corruption where political participation resulted in opportunities for elites to engage in wealth accumulation.
+Cuba's first presidential period under Don Tomás Estrada Palma from 1902 to 1906 was considered to uphold the best standards of administrative integrity in the history of the Republic of Cuba.
 However, a United States intervention in 1906 resulted in Charles Edward Magoon, an American diplomat, taking over the government until 1909.
-It has been debated whether Magoon's government condoned or, in fact, engaged in corrupt practices.
-Hugh Thomas suggests that while Magoon disapproved of corrupt practices, corruption still persisted under his administration and he undermined the autonomy of the judiciary and their court decisions.
-Cuba's subsequent president, Jose Miguel Gomez, was the first to become involved in pervasive corruption and government corruption scandals.
+Although Magoon's government did not condone corrupt practices, there is debate as to how much was done to stop what was widespread especially with the surge of American money coming into the small country.
+Hugh Thomas suggests that while Magoon disapproved of corrupt practices, corruption persisted under his administration and he undermined the autonomy of the judiciary and their court decisions.
+(Note: "After a general amnesty in favor of those who took part in the August revolution, Magoon certainly behaved very often as if he were the court of appeal, mitigating the severity of the Spanish legislation and the incorruptibility of the judiciary."
+(English translation)) On 29 January 1909, the sovereign government of Cuba was restored, and José Miguel Gómez became president.
+No explicit evidence of Magoon's corruption ever surfaced, but his parting gesture of issuing lucrative Cuban contracts to U.S. firms was a continued point of contention.
+Cuba's subsequent president, José Miguel Gómez, was the first to become involved in pervasive corruption and government corruption scandals.
 These scandals involved bribes that were allegedly paid to Cuban officials and legislators under a contract to search the Havana harbour, as well as the payment of fees to government associates and high-level officials.
-Gomez's successor, Mario Garcia Menocal, wanted to put an end to the corruption scandals and claimed to be committed to administrative integrity as he ran on a slogan of "honesty, peace and work."
+Gómez's successor, Mario García Menocal, wanted to put an end to the corruption scandals and claimed to be committed to administrative integrity as he ran on a slogan of "honesty, peace and work".
 Despite his intentions, corruption actually intensified under his government from 1913 to 1921.
-Instances of fraud became more common while private actors and contractors frequently colluded with public officials and legislators.
-Charles Edward Chapman attributes the increase in corruption to the sugar boom that occurred in Cuba under the Menocal administration.
-Furthermore, the emergence of World War One enabled the Cuban government to manipulate sugar prices, the sales of exports and import permits.
+(Note: "Before coming to power, Menocal was respected as a capable man, but he was distrusted for being too closely identified with the United States.
+As president he became known as a man more committed to bribery and corruption than Gómez.
+It was said that when he took office as president, he had one million dollars, and when he left in 1921 he had forty."
+(English translation)) Instances of fraud became more common while private actors and contractors frequently colluded with public officials and legislators.
+Charles Edward Chapman attributes the increase of corruption to the sugar boom that occurred in Cuba under the Menocal administration.
+Furthermore, the advent of World War One enabled the Cuban government to manipulate sugar prices, the sales of exports and import permits.
+While in office, García Menocal hosted his college fraternity, in the 1920 Delta Kappa Epsilon National Convention, the first international fraternity conference outside the US, which took place in Cuba.
+He was responsible for creating the Cuban Peso; until his presidency Cuba used both the Spanish Real and US Dollar.
+President Menocal left the Cuban national treasury in overdraft and therefore in precarious financial situation.
+Menocal supposedly spent $800 million during his 8 years in office and left a floating debt of $40 million.